 ROTATIONAL APPLICATION DISPLAY FOR MULTI-SCREEN DEVICE

 If applications are displayed in full-screen, a hinged mobile device having two displays may simultaneously present two applications to the user.
-However, if the user desires to view the third application, current mobile computing devices may require the user to enter several different inputs to open and close applications before the user may view the third application.
+However, suppose the user desires to view the third application.
+In that case, current mobile computing devices may require the user to enter several different inputs to open and close applications before the user may view the third application.
 The systems and methods described herein have been devised to address these challenges,” Microsoft explains in the patent.

 APPLICATION PROGRAM MODE BASED ON DEVICE ORIENTATION